JAKE REDMOND

 Your product depends on complex permissions, heavy data tables, or strict edge states.

-Engineering is stalled waiting on complete, buildable UX requirements.
+Engineering velocity is stalled waiting on complete, buildable UX requirements.

-UI components regularly break when populated with real-world data density.
+UI components regularly break down when populated with real-world data density.

-You are modernizing a legacy system (like an AS-400 or old ERP) and need the logic translated correctly.
+You are modernizing a legacy system (like an AS-400 or legacy ERP) and need the application logic translated correctly into modern UI.